Khalid Zaffar Masoodi: Career

 Furthermore, the three hit compounds provide opportunities to develop novel AR drugs with potential for therapeutic intervention in CRPC patients who have relapsed after treatment with anti-androgens, such as abiraterone and/or enzalutamide.
 These findings suggest that EPPI, CPPI and IMTPPE the three new small molecules could serve as lead structures for the development of therapeutic agents for CRPC including those resistant to enzalutamide.
 His achievement was highlighted in national Media.

-By 2020 he had over 43 peer reviewed publications and had filed 5 patent application with Indian Patent office, 2 books and over 200 new gene sequences in genbank (www.ncbi.nih.nlm.gov).